 Most will agree the biggest enemy of a switch is vibration.
 Below I will describe how to shock mount a switch that will relieve it from some vibration.

-First you will nee a small square of 1/16 ply.
-What I use is about a 1 inch square or little bigger.
-The ply sheet needs to similar to the one in the photo below.
+First you will need a small square of 1/16 ply.
+What I use is about a 1-inch square or little bigger.
+The ply sheet needs to be like the one in the photo below.
 Remove the switch cover plat and use it as a template to cut the holes out for mounting the switch.
 The two dark circles on the ply are servo grommets.
 In the switch handle you will need to drill a 1/16 hole in it.
-Look at the photo and you can barley see the hole
+Look at the photo and you can barely see the hole.